 Citizens Advisory Group (CAG) is devoted to discussing critical issues affecting older adults living in Wards 2 and 3 and the impact of public policy on the quality of life of older adults.
 Members include local aging-in-place villages, citizen advocacy initiatives, Advisory Neighborhood Commissions, local congregations in Wards 2 and 3 of Washington, DC, and respected activists.
 The group meets monthly on the second Tuesday, from 2 – 3:30 PM at Iona.
 Call (202) 895-9442 for more information.
 View a list of the current members here.

 Every spring, the CAG presents a spring advocacy series to educate and prepare older adults to be engaged advocates for themselves in the District.
-View the upcoming sessions in this year’s series below or download a flyer.
+View the upcoming sessions in this year’s series, along with other advocacy opportunities, below.
+You can also download the CAG’s flyer here.